InsurTech: How Digitalization is Transforming the Insurance Industry

 There are many insurers who are already practicing adjacent insurance innovation to deliver business value.
 One such company that is taking their existing products into a new channel is a specialty insurance company that wished to implement a new model allowing them to eliminate intermediaries and instead sell directly to the customer.

 By cutting out the middleman (broker) and selling directly to the customer, this insurer can offer products at a lower, more competitive price because the cost of sales decreases.
 In turn, they can immediately increase revenue.

-With the launch of new propositions into the market, the group maintained its competitive advantage while also increasing premium volumes through more targeted products.
-A small team delivered the products in a matter of weeks versus the estimated 4 months.
+With the launch of new propositions into InsurTech, the group maintained its competitive advantage while also increasing premium volumes through more targeted products.
+A small team delivered the products in a matter of weeks versus the estimated four months.
 Their iterative releases also led to more frequent market feedback earlier in the go-live schedule, allowing the team to hone their product portfolio with additional releases.

-The important thing is to have a properly balanced innovation portfolio.
+The important thing for insurers curious about entering the InsurTech field is to have a properly balanced innovation portfolio.
 Alongside experimenting with transformational ideas, think about processes to support rapid time to market for adjacent product innovations.
-Your process for digital innovation should be all about speed, agility and low cost.
-Fostering a culture that supports a test-and-learn, fail-fast approach will get new ideas into the market quickly and at low cost in order to see what works.
+Your process for digital innovation should be all about speed, agility, and low cost.
+Fostering a culture that supports a test-and-learn, fail-fast approach will get new ideas into the market quickly and at a low cost in order to see what works.